bitovi/academy/src/angular/11-declarative-state/declarative-state.md

 concept of state.
 State is essentially the "remembered information" of a program, _i.e_ the variables used as part of the program.
 Imperative & declarative styles differ in how the program specifies the state.

-The code we've written thus far has been in an imperative style, _i.e_ when events occur, code runs that changes the state of the program accordingly.
+The code we’ve written thus far has been in an imperative style, _i.e_ when events occur, code runs that changes the state of the program accordingly.
 The state is determined by actions throughout the program that directly modify the state.
 This model of programming is very familiar, although it can become quite difficult to trace the modifications to the state as an application grows in complexity.